culturing/poems/Poems/Time.md

 where gods can die, and often do.
 Walk here, but slowly.
 Know those waves, the ones you've learned how not to hear.
-You hear them now, so gently falling down upon all things.
+You'll hear them now, so gently falling down upon all things.
 So time falls, so it goes, and so we go, into the crypt of time, where all days are reborn, are born, and die.